step-/yad/feature-comparison.md

 - A new invisible form field type `:INV` [0.42.85].
 - YadL disables form buttons and list items while synchronous user commands are running [0.42.73] (§)221.
 - A Meson build (thanks Dima Krasner @dimakr) [0.42.83].
-- GTK+-3 Layer-shell support using the new options `--layer` and `--edge` (thanks Dima Krasner @dimakr) [0.42.83].
+- GTK+-3 Layer-shell support using the new `--layer` and `--edge` options (thanks Dima Krasner @dimakr) [0.42.83].
+- New `"expand"` type for the `--buttons-layout` option (GTK+-3 only) [0.42.86].

 ## Frozen features

 Due to Fatdog64 Linux no longer packaging the Webkit engine, I stopped compiling and maintaining yadL's HTML dialog widget.
+Pull requests are welcome!

+The POT and PO translation files are no longer maintained.
+Pull requests are welcome!

 ## Historical bug fixes